Makorg123/Project5_/README.md

 </div>

 ## Overview
-This project is a comprehensive time series analysis of Chicago taxi trip data.
-I aim to understand and forecast the patterns in taxi trip demand using various time series analysis techniques.
+This project is a comprehensive time series analysis of Chicago taxi trip data. aim to understand and forecast the patterns in taxi trip demand using various time series analysis techniques.
 I have used ARIMA, Prophet, and Plotly for visualization, along with statistical tests such as
 ADFuller and KPSS for stationarity analysis.

 ## Data
 I have utilized a dataset containing historical Chicago taxi trip data.
-The dataset includes information such as trip date, time, pickup/drop-off locations, and fare details.
+The dataset includes information such as trip date and total trips.
 This data will be the basis for my time series analysis.

 ## ARIMA Modeling
 I have employed the Autoregressive Integrated Moving Average (ARIMA) model to capture the temporal patterns in the taxi trip data.
 The ARIMA model